My country, Nigeria, is on the western coast of Africa, is popularly known for its oil, corruption and jovial people.

 Besides patriarchy, there are other factors that foster the continuation of these practices.
 Poverty encourages early marrying off of children as well as the withdrawal of girls from school to work.
 The shortcomings of the public education system suggest that basic education costs more than it is supposed to, which prevents children from finishing school.
 If girls do not finish school, they may marry earlier which exposes them to birth complications such as obstetric fistula.
 They are also more likely to marry off their own children early.
 Furthermore, the encouragement of women to stay silent when they go through unjust and painful things to maintain reputations or to avoid shame aids these unjust practices.
 It is acknowledged that these are sensitive issues, but if they are not recognised for the wrong that they are, how will they end?

-This article was written by Ozioma Ahaneku, Nigeria Research Intern.
+This article was written by Ozioma Ahaneku, Nigeria research intern at WONDER Foundation.